Jump to:

 Focus areas

-Health Center Program awardees and look-alikes must report on a core set of data and measures each calendar year as defined in the Uniform Data System (UDS), a standardized reporting system.
-HRSA uses UDS data to assess the impact and performance of the Health Center Program and to promote data-driven quality improvement.
+Health Center Program awardees and look-alikes must report on a core data set and measures each calendar year as defined in the Uniform Data System (UDS), a standardized reporting system.
+We use UDS data to assess the Health Center Program's impact and performance and promote data-driven quality improvement.

 The UDS Modernization Initiative will modernize the UDS data set and the technology that supports the submission, collection, and analysis of UDS data.
-Our goals are to:

-• Reduce reporting burden for health centers
+- Reduce reporting burden for health centers

-• Create transparency across the UDS data life cycle
+- Create transparency across the UDS data life cycle

-• Demonstrate the value of the Health Center Program
+- Demonstrate the value of the Health Center Program

 We focus on three main areas:

-• Reporting modernization: Improve UDS reporting through advances in health information technology.
+- Reporting modernization: Improve UDS reporting through advances in health information technology

-• Stakeholder engagement: Get feedback from UDS stakeholders on proposed innovations or changes to reporting processes, tables, and measures.
-This may include testing.
+- Stakeholder engagement: Get feedback from UDS stakeholders on proposed innovations or changes to reporting processes, tables, and measures.
+This may include testing

 Reporting modernization